 (a) No business may be transacted at any general meeting of the members of the CIO unless a quorum is present when the meeting starts.

-(b) Subject to the following provisions, the quorum for general meetings shall be the greater of 4% or three members.
-An organisation represented by a person present at the meeting in accordance with clause 11.8, is counted as being present in person.
+(b) Subject to the following provisions, the quorum for general meetings shall be the greater of 4% or three members present and entitled to vote upon the business of the meeting.
+A person shall be deemed to be present by attending either in person or virtually where arrangements for virtual attendance have been made.
+An organisation represented by a person present at the meeting in accordance with clause 11.8, is counted as being present.

 (c) If the meeting has been called by or at the request of the members and a quorum is not present within 15 minutes of the starting time specified in the notice of the meeting, the meeting is closed.